software-students-fall2024/5-final-code_crafters/README.md

      docker-compose up -d
      ```

 3. Access the application (refer to the port mapping specified in `docker-compose.yml`).
-For example, you might access it at `http://localhost:5001`.
+For example, you might access it at `http://localhost:5001`. or `http://138.197.83.21:5001`

 ## Stopping the Services
 To stop and remove the containers, networks, and other resources created by `docker-compose up`, use: